-The claimant received a payout of vacation pay upon his separation of employment.
+The claimant received a payout of vacation pay upon her separation of employment.
+She now disputes the amount of that payout.

 The claimant relies on a December 4, 2005, memorandum from Robert Belmore, City Manager, in which he addresses concerns that there are several methodologies for determining vacation pay, whether by advance or arrears accrual and how payouts of vacation pay are made at separation of employment.
 The memorandum states, "I am unable to make any clear and consistent directive and each employee employment history of vacation accrual will need to be examined and a case by case decision made upon separation."